homekube/homekube/docs/cert-manager.md

 # jq . is just for readability and can be omitted
 curl -s -X POST ${HOMEKUBE_CERT_URL}/register | jq .

-# if jq is not installed you might install it with suddo apt install jq
+# if jq is not installed you might install it with suddo apt install jq.
+It just helps readability and can be ommitted at all.
 ```

 A random response will be generated.
 Example: